secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 ## Security Level 2

-secret, short longevity, constrained device
+Secret information, less than one day longevity, constrained device

 ## Security Level 3

-secret, short longevity, non-constrained device
+Secret information, less than one day longevity, non-constrained device

 ## Security Level 4

-secret, long longevity, constrained device
+Secret information, more than a day longevity, constrained device

 ## Security Level 5 - High

-secret, long longevity, non-constrained device
+Secret information, more than a day longevity, non-constrained device

 ## Security Level Constraints {#constraints}